 Our Off-Grid Solar System

-We needed a larger renewable energy solution.
+We needed a more substantial renewable energy solution for full-time living.

 Our first order of business was to upgrade the solar system so we never have to worry about power as long as we’re here.
 That included more solar panels as well as battery storage.